tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

     Some upgrade steps are moved to the separate section :ref:`Procedures and checks <upgrade_cluster-procedures>` to avoid overloading the general instruction with details.
-Typically, these are repeating checks that ensure that the process goes well.
+Typically, these are checks you should repeat during the upgrade to ensure it goes well.

 If you experience issues during upgrade, you can roll back to the source version.
 The rollback instructions are provided in the :ref:`Rollback <upgrade_cluster-rollback>`